Kars4Kids / Oorah Charitable Organization

 About Kars4Kids / Oorah Charitable Organization:

 Kars4Kids / Oorah Charitable Foundation is a 1-star charity that is not financially transparent.
-The charity has an F Results Reporting grade, which means it inadequately reports to donors on how their money helped.
+The charity inadequately discloses to donors, with a F Results Reporting grade.
 For every dollar donated to the charity, 73 cents are available to go to the cause, which is within Ci’s reasonable range.

-Founded in 2006, Kars4Kids, the company behind the jingle played on television and radio, issues tax receipts for donated vehicles.
-The money goes to Oorah Charitable Foundation (OCF), a Jewish youth charity.
+Founded in 2006, Kars4Kids's advertising jingle is well known through television and radio ads.
+Funds from donated cars goes to Oorah Charitable Foundation (OCF), an American Orthodox Jewish youth charity.
 OCF runs youth mentorship, education, and camp programs to help kids connect with their Jewish heritage.

 Despite earning $11.6m in revenue, the Canadian charity does not publish an annual report nor make publicly available its audited financial statements.
-A donor would not know how the charity spent its money, nor what difference the charity made with its money.
+A donor would not know how the charity spent its money.
 The charity also does not have a Canadian website.
 It is unknown if the charity runs any programs for Canadian youth.

-The Oorah website reports that it awards scholarships to 2,000 students annually and its camps receive over 1,000 campers each summer.
+Oorah website reports that it awards scholarships to 2,000 students annually and its camps receive over 1,000 campers each summer.
 Its Rebbetzins program has over 1,554 engaged members and its TorahMates program reports that over 13,000 students learn weekly.
-As Oorah Charitable Foundation is a charity in the U.S. and Canada, these numbers likely refer to either its its programs across North America or strictly in the U.S.
+As Oorah Charitable Foundation is a charity in both the U.S. and Canada, it isn't clear if these reported numbers refer to its American programs or US and Canadian programs combined.

 My anchor